In order to survive until its next iteration every laptop needs a gimmick.

-From top to bottom you'll see a power button, a GPU button, a fan button, XSplit streaming button, and finally a SteelSeries button that will switch between your on-board macro profiles.
+From top to bottom you'll see a power button, a GPU button, a fan button, XSplit streaming button, and finally a SteelSeries button that pulls up the SteelSeries Engine 3 customization software.

-Having the ability to switch between the discrete graphics card and the built-in motherboard GPU should save you a few hours of battery when you're not gaming, while the fan button can instantly set their speed to full blast when you feel your system running hot.
+Having the ability to switch between the discrete graphics card and the built-in motherboard GPU should save you a few hours of battery when you're not gaming (though you'll need to restart the machine first), and the fan button can instantly set their speed to full blast when you feel your system running hot.

 What's the XSplit button for?
 Well, like most products in their gaming range, MSI packs in six months of XSplit game-streaming software for free.
 One touch of the side streaming button and you'll be broadcasting live on Twitch via the GT72's built-in, 1080p webcam.

 Plus, like previous models, all the laptop keys' colors and functions are customizable thanks to the SteelSeries Engine 3 software that comes pre-installed on every unit.
 All you need to do is hit the SteelSeries button to switch between profiles.

 This level of attention to detail and gamers' wants blew me away.
 Sadly, the same can't be said of the the faux-glass, cool-to-the-touch touchpad.